awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 # Troubleshoot connecting to your instance<a name="TroubleshootingInstancesConnecting"></a>

-The following information can help you troubleshoot issues with connecting to your instance\.
-For additional help with Windows instances, see [Troubleshoot Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/troubleshooting-windows-instances.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+The following information and common errors can help you troubleshoot connecting to your Linux instance\.

+To troubleshoot connecting to Windows instances, see [Troubleshoot Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/troubleshooting-windows-instances.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Topics**
 + [Common causes for connection issues](#TroubleshootingInstancesCommonCauses)